cake-archive/frosting/README.md

     public MySettings(ICakeContext context)
         : base(context)
     {
+        // You could initialize the context here,
-        // You could also use a CakeLifeTime<Settings>
+        // but it's recommended to use a FrostingLifetime
+        // since the context will be created when running
-        // to provide a Setup method to setup the context.
+        // a dry run of the script as well.
+    }
+}

+public class MyLifetime : FrostingLifetime<MySettings>
+{
+    public override void Setup(MySettings context)
+    {
-        Magic = context.Arguments.HasArgument("magic");
+        context.Magic = context.Arguments.HasArgument("magic");
     }
 }